coveo/source.coveo.com/_posts/2019-04-03-lightning-web-components.md

   };
 }
 ```
 > You clearly see what is exposed publicly outside of your component.
-It makes it easy to composition of components, it is similar to React, but uses the shadow DOM to process rendering.
+It makes it easy to use composition of components, it is similar to React, but uses the shadow DOM to process rendering and to encapsulate behavior and data.
 And the `@wire` decorator makes it very simple to understand clearly that you are calling Apex declaratively and letting Salesforce take care of caching the information.

 \- Jeremie